 To use this feature to examine InnoDB performance:

-You must be running MySQL 5.5 or higher with the Performance Schema feature available and enabled, as described in Section 22.2, “Performance Schema Configuration”.
+The Performance Schema feature must be available and enabled, as described in Section 21.2, “Performance Schema Configuration”.
 Since the Performance Schema feature introduces some performance overhead, you should use it on a test or development system rather than on a production system.

 You must be generally familiar with how to use the

 feature, for example to query tables in the

 Examine the following kinds of InnoDB objects by querying the